WeBWorK-for-Chemistry/WeBWorKChemistry/README.md

 # InexactValueWithUnits

 This is an extension of InexactValue with a modified version of the units macro.
-To make an InexactValueWithUnits, you provide exactly what you would provide a normal InexactValue as an array for the first parameter, then the units for the second parameter.
+To make an `InexactValueWithUnits`, you provide exactly what you would provide a normal `InexactValue` as an array for the first parameter, then the units for the second parameter.
 ```
 $n1 = InexactValueWithUnits('1.609', 'km');
 $d1 = InexactValueWithUnits(['1', Infinity], 'mi');